TobikoData/sqlmesh/docs/comparisons.md

 There are many tools and frameworks in the data ecosystem.
 This page tries to make sense of it all.

+If you are not familiar with SQLMesh, it will be helpful to first read [Why SQLMesh](../#why-sqlmesh) and [What is SQLMesh](../#what-is-sqlmesh) to better understand the comparisons.

 ## dbt
 [dbt](https://www.getdbt.com/) is a tool for data transformations.
 It is a pioneer in this space and has shown how valuable transformation frameworks can be.
 Although dbt is a fantastic tool, it has trouble scaling with data and organizational size.